MikeDereviankin/Geochemical-Isotope-Mixing/README.md

 - Create a data frame with three columns: proportions, concentration_mix, and iso_ratios
 - Save data frame as a CSV file
 - Create a scatter plot of the data using ggplot2
+- Create an interactive scatter plot for proportions, concentration_mix, and iso_ratios
 - Save the plot as a PNG file

 ![binary_dependent_plot](https://github.com/MikeDereviankin/Geochemical-Isotope-Mixing/assets/81693929/182b0058-c81c-4836-ab52-542ca3398bf4)